Iran–Venezuela relations: 2013−2016: Maduro and Rouhani administrations

-2018-2019: Venezuelan presidential crisis
+2018−2019: Venezuelan presidential crisis

 In May 2018, Maduro was re-elected for a second term, but the election was denounced as fraudulent by most neighboring countries, the European Union, Canada and the United States.
 Iran, however, recognized the election and President Rouhani congratulated Maduro.

 In January 2019, the majority opposition National Assembly of Venezuela declared that Maduro's reelection was invalid and declared its president, Juan Guaidó, to be acting president of Venezuela.
 The United States, Canada, Brazil and several Latin American countries recognized Guaidó as interim president.
 Iran continued to support Maduro.

 2020: Gasoline exports to Venezuela

+Since 2020, Iran has sent fuel, diluents, and refinery support to Venezuela.
+In return according to reports it received oil and gold, which caused claims they were evading sanctions systematically.

 In May 2020, Iran sent five oil tankers to Venezuela under sanctions of the U.S., because Venezuela's oil refining industry collapsed because of under investment and mismanagement.
 The names of the ships are Forest, Fortune, Petunia, Faxon and Clavel.
 These ships were loaded with gasoline at a refinery near Bandar Abbas.
 They carried about 60 million gallons of Iranian gasoline.
 Because of U.S. sanctions against both countries, Presidents of both countries warned about U.S. attempts to block this fuel delivery.
 After these threats to disrupt Iranian fuel tankers heading for Venezuela, Foreign Minister Mohammad Javad Zarif sent a letter to António Guterres to warn about the US move to send troops to the Caribbean to obstruct the fuel export.
 Also Abbas Araghchi summoned the Swiss ambassador, who was acting as an intermediary for US interests in Iran, and urged him to convey Iran's serious warning about any possible threats by the US against Iranian tankers.
 According to the book Autocracy, Inc. by Anne Applebaum, in exchange for gasoline, Venezuela helped Iran through laundered money to Hezbollah, a pro-Iranian militia in Lebanon, and provided passports to its officials.

+In 2022, President Nicolás Maduro and President Ebrahim Raisi maintained close relations, continuing to cultivate the strategic relationship.
+They stressed resisting imperialism, protecting national independence, and working together on development projects set out in major cooperation agreements.